Phase diagram of the $J_1$-$J_2$ quantum Heisenberg model for arbitrary spin: Non-perturbative truncation of FRG flow equations

 \subsection{Dynamic vertices and spin conservation}

 Besides the spin-length constraint, the spin algebra also generates highly nontrivial quantum dynamics.
 This is already apparent in the complicated frequency dependence of the correlation functions and vertices of isolated spins \cite{Goll2019,Tarasevych2021}.
 In a truncation of the flow equations, these also need to be taken into account nonperturbatively if one wants to retain conservation laws of the Heisenberg model \eqref{eq:J1-J2} throughout the flow, such as the spin conservation $ G_\Lambda ( \bm{k} = 0 , \omega \neq 0 ) = 0 $ \cite{Tarasevych2021}, which implies $ \Pi_\Lambda ( \bm{k} = 0 , \omega \neq 0 ) = 0 $; see Eq.~\eqref{eq:g_dynamic}.
 To develop such a truncation of the dynamic vertices, we employ the exact equations of motion of the spin correlation functions \cite{Goll2019,Tarasevych2021}.
-Solving these for the vertices, dropping loop integrals and retaining for consistency only terms up to linear order in the 2-point vertices yields the following nonvanishing dynamic 3- and 4-point vertices:
+The equations of motion for the relevant connected 3- and 4-point spin correlation functions are explicitly given by